silvodesigns/Blog-Landing-Page/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page

-(Still working on hover states and mobile version)

 ### Links